coimbrastudios/framework/README.md

     - `IPoolingService`: Leverages `GameObjectPool` by making those easily accessible from anywhere.
     - `ITimerService`: Start or stop timers from anywhere with the same precision as `Invoke` and `InvokeRepeating`.
 - Scriptable Settings: Easily access a `ScriptableObject` from anywhere with option to preload those on the application startup.
 You can also make them appear in the project settings with `ProjectSettingsAttribute` or in the preferences with `PreferencesAttribute`.
+- Type Dropdown: Use `TypeDropdownAttribute` in combination with `SerializeReferenceAttribute` to expose a type selector.
+Can also be combined with `TypeFilterAttribute`.
 - Utilities & Extensions: Check if a `GameObject` `IsPersistent`, `Destroy` any Unity `Object` safely, fake-cast a `GameObject` to `Actor`, use `?.` and `??` safely wth any Unity `Object`, and much more.

 ## Dependencies